 Working through these questions together is like trying to eat an unlimited South-Indian thali in one gulp.
 In this creative writing course, we break the massive meal into small, digestible chunks.
 We simplify it so that someone starting out can understand the process.
 Maybe even enjoy it.
 You write a lot, get many answers, and the big daunting meal turns into a feast.
 Or at least something you can tackle.

-This Creative Writing Course (a.k.a the Online Writing Bootcamp) is one of India's much loved writing courses. we've conducted it 27 times face-to-face in the Himalayas, and 11 times online.
-The online course is not a bunch of recorded videos.
-It is a live, interactive small group working together lead by a professional coach.
-Participants have included people from the UK, Muscat, Singapore, Dubai, all timezones of the US, and from all over India, of course.
+This Creative Writing Course is one of India's much loved writing courses. we've conducted it 27 times face-to-face in the Himalayas, and 12 times online.
+It is an interactive small group working together lead by a professional coach.
+We've had participants from Dubai, Hong Kong, Muscat, Singapore, U.K. all time zones of mainland USA, and from all over India.

 In this creative writing course, you write.
 A lot.
 You learn by doing.
 You dig into aspects of a good book - plot, character, dialogue, voice (First person or third?
 Or second person like this paragraph?) and much more.
 You learn the rather critical art of editing, and realize how much unnecessary, extra and pompous verbosity you habitually stuff into your writing.